shapely.contains_properly#

 >>> import shapely >>> from shapely import Polygon >>> area1 = Polygon([(0, 0), (3, 0), (3, 3), (0, 3), (0, 0)]) >>> area2 = Polygon([(0, 0), (1, 0), (1, 1), (0, 1), (0, 0)]) >>> area3 = Polygon([(1, 1), (2, 1), (2, 2), (1, 2), (1, 1)])

-have a common border:>>> shapely.contains(area1, area2) True >>> shapely.contains_properly(area1, area2) False
+area1andarea2have a common border:>>> shapely.contains(area1, area2) True >>> shapely.contains_properly(area1, area2) False

-with no common border:>>> shapely.contains(area1, area3) True >>> shapely.contains_properly(area1, area3) True
+area3is completely insidearea1with no common border:>>> shapely.contains(area1, area3) True >>> shapely.contains_properly(area1, area3) True